mateus-gsilva/Projeto_Devops/README.md

 ## Como Acessar

 Utilize o DNS do load balancer, disponível no output do Terraform ou no console.
-A aplicação está disponível em: [projeto-devops](http://projeto-devops-1315227714.us-east-1.elb.amazonaws.com/)